-- The International English Language Testing Service (IELTS) of the British Council.
+- The International English Language Testing Service (IELTS Academic).
 Effective to new applications started on or after July 1, 2020, the minimum acceptable score is 6 out of 9 in the individual bands, with an overall score of 6.5 or higher.
 The IELTS is offered in 6 test centres in the US and 3 in Canada.

 - Western English Language Centre.
 Successful completion of the High-Advanced level.

 - Fanshawe College’s ESL Program.
 The requirement is graduation from Level 10, English for Academic Purposes, with a minimum 80% in all components.

 - The Canadian Academic English Language Assessment (CAEL Assessment).
 The minimum acceptable score is 60.
 The CAEL Assessment is offered in several countries throughout the world as well as Canada.

 - Domestic student deadlines: November 1 (January start); March 1 (May start); July 1 (September start)

 - International student deadlines: June 1 (January start); October 1 (May start); February 1 (September start)